 A kindly old man Neela was talking to before she ran into a burning building was wanting to find his dog.
 When Neela gets back, she sees the dog beside him and happily tries to talk to him about him having found it—only to be told that the man died.
 Shocked, Neela can only say that she was talking to him a minute ago.

 Adrian's death.
-His heart isn't beating, but CPR is allowing oxygen to get to his brain.
-They manage to keep him alive long enough for his family to get there, before he asks them to stop.
-It's the single tear that does it.
+He doesn't have a pulse, but CPR is keeping oxygen flowing to his brain, so he's still conscious.
+Pratt, Ray and Sam manage to keep him alive long enough for his family to get there, before he asks them to stop.
+It's the Single Tear that does it.